Reflect on the Holy Tension of Lament and Hope

 Perhaps nowhere in Scripture do we get as full a picture of the heights and depths of the human experience as in the Psalms.
 The outpourings of emotion never shy away from the darkest moments of life, and yet they also point toward the light—toward the God in whom we place our hope.

-Inspired by Psalm 37, Voices of Lament is a powerful collection of reflections from Christian Women of Color on themes of injustice, heartache, and deep suffering.
+Inspired by Psalm 37, Voices of Lament is a powerful collection of reflections from Black, Indigenous Women of Color on themes of injustice, heartache, and deep suffering.
 Their essays, prayers, poems, and liturgies lay bare the experiences of the oppressed even as they draw us into deeper intimacy with God and a more fulsome understanding of each other.

-Meet the Contributors
+About the Contributors

 The 29 extraordinary contributors of Voices of Lament include both well-known and new voices from various ethnic and people groups and different generations, putting God's faithfulness on full and glorious display.
 The collection is edited by Natasha Sistrunk Robinson, who is the author of several books and a sought-after international speaker, leadership consultant, and executive leadership and mentoring coach.